n8n-io/self-hosted-ai-starter-kit/docs/reference/cli/development.md

 > Complete reference for development, testing, and debugging CLI tools

-This document covers all development-focused commands, testing utilities, and debugging tools for the AI Starter Kit development workflow.
+This document covers all development-focused commands, testing utilities, and debugging tools for the GeuseMaker development workflow.

 ## 🎯 Quick Development Commands